-For a computation comprising a number of nested loops, there are a number of fusion choices, that are not all mutually compatible.
+For a computation comprising of a number of nested loops, there are often many fusion choices, that are not all mutually compatible.
 This is because different fusion choices could require different loops to be made the outermost.
-In prior work, we addressed the problem of finding the choice of fusions for a given operator tree that minimized the total space required for all arrays [11, 12, 13].
+In prior work, we addressed the problem of finding the choice of fusions for a given operator tree that minimized the total space required for all arrays [13, 14, 15].

-3. An example
+3. An example from CCSD(T)